defenseunicorns/uds-k3d/README.md

 ## Start and Stop

-To turn stop and start an existing UDS K3d cluster gracefully without disrupting the `host.k3d.internal` CoreDNS rewrite for `*.uds.dev`, use the following to start and stop the cluster before machine hibernation, suspension, restart, or shutoff:
+To stop and start an existing UDS K3d cluster gracefully, without disrupting the `host.k3d.internal` CoreDNS rewrite for `*.uds.dev`, use the following to start and stop the cluster before machine hibernation, suspension, restart, or shutoff:

 ```bash
 # to stop the default UDS cluster